star8618/P-BOX/README.md

 ## ⚙️ Configuration

-Config file `data/config.yaml` is auto-generated on first run:
+A default configuration file `data/config.yaml` is generated on the first run:

 ```yaml
 # Server port (Linux default: 8666, others: 8383)